RampoNN: A Reachability-Guided System Falsification for Efficient Cyber-Kinetic Vulnerability Detection: FRAMEWORK

 \begin{itemize} \item \textbf{\g{SAFE}}: If the entire output interval lies above zero, i.e., $\rho_{\min} > 0,$ then all trajectories within $\mathcal{X}$ are predicted to satisfy the STL specification. \item \textbf{\r{UNSAFE}}: If the entire output interval lies below zero, i.e., $\rho_{\max} < 0,$ then all trajectories within $\mathcal{X}$ are predicted to violate the STL specification. \item \textbf{\y{UNCERTAIN}}: If the output interval spans both negative and positive values, i.e., $\rho_{\min} < 0 < \rho_{\max},$ then the region $\mathcal{X}$ may contain both safe and unsafe trajectories, and further investigation is required. \end{itemize}

 In addition to these three classifications, the \textit{DynamicsNN} can also determine \textbf{UNREACHABLE} states in terms of the system dynamics because this NN is supposed to surrogate the system behavior and hence trained to generate the state sequences that are only kinematically feasible.
-Note that the term $\pm \overline{\epsilon}$ in $\mathcal{R}_{ \nn_f \circ \nn_\varphi}(\mathcal{X})$ is used to account for the modeling errors $\epsilon$.